YutoJP

 4. Full Name

-• Write your full name as it appears on your passport, in uppercase letters, without accents.
+• Write your full name exactly as it appears on your passport, in capital letters, without accents or diacritics.

 5. Address in Japan

-• Write the address where you'll be staying in Japan (hotel, friend's house, or union if you're a trainee).
+• Write the address where you will be staying in Japan (hotel name, acquaintance's house, or union dormitory if you are a technical intern).

-• If you don't have specific details yet, you can write the name and address of the union or receiving company.
+• If you do not have specific details yet, you can write the name and address of the supervising organization or company receiving you.

-• Write the phone number of your accommodation or the union/sponsor's number if you don't have a personal one yet.
+• Write the phone number of your accommodation, union, or sponsor if you do not have a personal number yet.

 7. Occupation